Darkeyessss/Darkeyessss.github.io/_pages/about.md

 - Enhancing few-shot and zero-shot generalization in embodied agents

-My broader goal is to build scalable post-training frameworks for multi-modal agents, enabling both fine-grained reasoning and embodied decision-making through unified learning signals.
+My broader goal is to establish scalable, unified post-training frameworks for embodied multi-modal agents, enabling both fine-grained reasoning and embodied decision-making through unified learning signals.

 If you would like to connect further, feel free to contact me via email.